Why Zeolite for Horses: Protection against Toxic Contaminants in Feed

 2. Aflatoxins

-These are certain mold fungi, especially Aspergillus spp.
+These are specific molds, particularly Aspergillus spp.

-Effects: Highly carcinogenic, liver-damaging, immunosuppressive, growth retardation.
+Effects: Highly carcinogenic, liver-damaging, immunosuppression, growth retardation.

 3. Pesticides

-Origin: Chemical agents used in agriculture to control weeds (herbicides), insects (insecticides) and fungi (fungicides).
+Origin: Chemical agents used in agriculture to control weeds (herbicides), insects (insecticides), and fungi (fungicides).

-4. Heavy metals
+4. Heavy Metals

-Origin: Environmental pollution, contaminated water, polluted soils.
+Origin: Environmental pollution, contaminated water, contaminated soil, old lead pipes in the stable.

-Examples: lead, mercury, cadmium, arsenic.
+Examples: Lead, mercury, cadmium, arsenic.

 Effects: Kidney damage, neurological problems, poisoning, reduced performance.